 I wouldn’t call it a groundbreaking innovation for skin whitening, it’s just something to do when you feel the need to be pampered.

-However, I have one favorite skin whitening scrub and you can know more about it HERE.
+However, I have one favorite skin whitening scrub that you can use at home.
+Know more about it HERE.

-We’ve come to the conclusion of this skin whitening article.
+We’ve come to the conclusion of this skin whitening guide.
 It saddens me because I like blabbering about this topic.

 The ones that made the list are the most popular skin whitening methods in the Philippines.